nvms/wingman/README.md

 - Presets
 - Modes

-# Prompts
+## Prompts

 A UI is included for prompt management.

-Wingman makes your prompts dynamic with support for dyanmic placeholders.
+Wingman makes your prompts dynamic with support for dynamic placeholders.

 Supported dynamic placeholders: